 Attach 8 strands of 85″ dark green macrame yarn to the rod or triangle with Lark’s Head knots which is folding the yarn in half and looping it onto the piece of wood or metal as shown below.

-I taped my triangle to my kitchen countertop to make things easier.
+Taping my triangle to the kitchen countertop made things a bit easier.

 I then cut 40″ strands of ivory macrame yarn for the chunky strands that are hanging down.
 Each chunky strand holds 14 pieces of 40″ pieces of ivory macrame yarn.
 So you’ll need 84 pieces of 40″ pieces of ivory macrame yarn.